vuvuzelaparty/longestCompositeSequence/README.md

 # longestCompositeSequence
-Print the longest sequence of composite numbers
+Find the longest string of composite numbers up to a specified value Fun personal code challenge
+Done in c and bash